Nepal: Tourism

 Tourists view a greater one-horned rhinoceros from an Asian elephant in Chitwan National Park.

 Tourism is one of the largest and fastest-growing industries in Nepal, employing more than a million people and contributing 7.9% of the total GDP.
 The number of international visitors crossed one million in 2018 for the first time (not counting Indian tourists arriving by land).
 Nepal's share of visitors to South Asia is about 6%, and they spend much less on average, with Nepal sharing 1.7% of the earnings.
 Premier destinations include Pokhara, the Annapurna trekking circuit and the four UNESCO world heritage sites—Lumbini, Sagarmatha National Park (home to Mount Everest), seven sites in the Kathmandu Valley collectively listed as one, and Chitwan National Park.
 Most of Nepal's mountaineering earning comes from Mount Everest, which is more accessible from the Nepalese side.

 Nepal officially opened to westerners in 1951 and became a popular destination at the end of the hippie trail in the 1960s and 1970s.
 The industry, disrupted by the civil war in the 1990s, has since recovered but faces challenges to growth, owing to a lack of proper facilities for high-end tourism termed the "infrastructure bottleneck", mounting issues facing Nepal Airlines, and a handful of destinations properly developed and marketed.
 The home-stay tourism, in which cultural and eco-tourists stay as paying guests in the homes of indigenous people, has seen some success.

-Foreign employment

-While adults are employed in slavery-like conditions abroad, hundreds of thousands of children in the country are employed as child labour (not including the agricultural sector).

-The rate of unemployment and underemployment exceeds half of the working-age population, driving millions to seek employment abroad, mainly in India, the Gulf, and East Asia.
-Mostly unskilled, uneducated, and indebted to loan sharks, these workers are swindled by the manpower companies and sent to exploitative employers or war-ridden countries under fraudulent contracts.
-They have their passports seized, to be returned when the employer grants them leave or terminates their contracts.
-Most do not get paid minimum wage, and many are forced to forfeit all or part of the wages.
-Many Nepalis work in extremely unsafe conditions; an average of two workers die each day.
-Due to restrictions placed on women, many depend on traffickers to get out of the country, and end up victims of violence and abuse.
-Many Nepalese are believed to be working under slavery-like conditions, and Nepal spends billions of rupees rescuing stranded workers, on remuneration to the indebted families of the dead, and in legal costs for those arrested in foreign countries.
-Though millions have raised themselves out of poverty, due to a lack of entrepreneurial skills, the remittance is largely spent on real estate and consumption.
+Located in Kathmandu, the Pashupatinath Temple is a major Hindu temple complex situated along the banks of the Bagmati River.
+The site features the Pashupati Aryaghat, a series of platforms dedicated to open-air burning of human corpses.
+These cremations take place in public view and the area attracts significant numbers of international tourists.
+Because there are vendor stalls nearby selling drinks and snacks, it is common to see tourists consuming them there while watching locals mourn.